jemcclafferty/Phasing_Ptalamancanum/README.md

 Within this repo, you’ll find:
 * Voucher details for the samples in this study
 * Multiple sequence alignments for both target-only and target-plus-flanking regions (supercontigs), generated with GoFlag references and HybPiper.
-An alignment created from Hybphaser's loci consensus sequences containing the phased accessions of _P. talamancanum_ used to generate trees downstream.
+A multiple sequences alignmentcreated from Hybphaser's loci consensus sequences containing the phased accessions of _P. talamancanum_ used to generate trees downstream.
 * Gene trees derived from these alignments
 * Species trees inferred through supermatrix and multispecies coalescent approaches